-- 4. The Fortify Analysis Plugin automatically detects the class path from IntelliJ or Android Studio settings for the project.
-To add folders that the plugin has not detected as in the class path, right-click a build directory, and then select Add to ClassPath from the shortcut menu. - 5.
-From the Java version list, select the Java version for the project. - 6.
-In the Build ID box, type the build ID. - The project name is the default build ID with unacceptable file system symbols escaped. - 7.
-To specify a different output file path than the default, in the Output path box, type the path and file name for the Fortify Project Results (FPR) file that Micro Focus Fortify Static Code Analyzer will generate. - 8.
+- 2. To exclude files or directories that contain, for example, test source code, right-click the file or directory, and then select Exclude. - 3.
+The Fortify Analysis Plugin automatically detects the class path from the IntelliJ or Android Studio project settings.
+To add folders that the plugin has not detected as in the class path, right-click a build directory, and then select Add to ClassPath. - 4.
+From the Java version list, select the Java version for the project. - 5.
+In the Build ID box, type the build ID.

+The project name is the default build ID with unacceptable file system symbols escaped.

+- 6. To specify a different output file path than the default, in the Output path box, type the path and file name for the Fortify Project Results (FPR) file that Micro Focus Fortify Static Code Analyzer will generate. - 7.
 To perform a quick scan, select the Enable Quick Scan mode check box.

-For information about quick scans, see "Using Quick Scan Mode for Project Analysis" on page 14. - 9.
-Click Next.
+For information about quick scans, see "Using Quick Scan Mode" on page 16.

+8. Click Next.